interplaynetary/p2p-template/README.md

 - ↓Real Mutual Playing → ↓Free Association
 - ↓Free Association → ↓Real Social-Material Coordination via Associations with Real Producers

+**On Capital Relations (and Power Relations in General) within Free Association:**

+**Let:**
+- Capital-Mediated Production = Production coordinated via buying labor rather than direct free-association
+- Capital-Simulated-Production = Production appearing to come from capitalist but actually from bought labor
+- Commodity Fetish = The masking of social-material relations of production behind the veil of the product as commodity (market-relations) - the objective social-forgetting of the social-origin of things.
+- Second-Order-False-Recognition = False recognition given to obtain capital for buying labor

+**For any participant C attempting capital accumulation via Second-Order-False-Recognition:**
+1. ↑Second-Order-False-Recognition of Capital → ↑ Possibility of Mutual-Recognition with Capital Provider
+2. ↑Capital → ↑Ability to Buy Labor
+3. ↑Bought Labor → ↑Capital-Simulated-Production
+4. ↑Capital-Simulated-Production → ↑Real Products
+5. ↑Real Products → ↑Potential for Real Recognition from Others

+**However, for Real Producers (A, B) bought by C:**
+1. Initial state maintains commodity fetish:
+   - Products appear as independent of producers
+   - Social relations appear as relations between things
+   - Real production relations remain hidden

+2. As A, B begin organizing on basis of free-association:
+   - ↑Recognition of mutual dependencies in production
+   - ↑Recognition of potential direct association (A↔B)
+   - ↑Pressure on C to explain their contribution
+   - ↑Contradiction between:
+     - Need to maintain commodity fetish
+     - Need to justify role to freely associating producers

+3. This contradiction intensifies as:
+   - ↑Labour Purchased → ↑Potential for that Labour to organize on the basis of free-association
+   - ↑Formation of direct producer associations
+   - ↑Visibility of real production dependencies
+   - ↓Effectiveness of commodity fetish in masking relations

+**Therefore:**
+- ↑Organization of bought labor via free-association
+- → ↑Internal pressure to reveal real internal production relations
+- → ↓Internal recognition of Capitalist's claim surplus-production/distribution
+- → ↑Recognition of direct producer dependencies
+- ∴ Capital relations become increasingly unstable as bought labor organizes via free-association

+**In other words:**
+The commodity fetish cannot persist when the labor power being purchased begins organizing on the basis of free-association, as this creates pressure to reveal real production relations.
+The commodity fetish, which normally masks social relations of production, cannot be maintained within free-association because free-association requires demonstration of real contribution, creating a contradiction that must resolve either through the loss of recognition of Capitalist-Simulated-Production or its dissolution into Free-Association.

+∴ ↑Dissolution of capitalist organization into free-association → ↓Force of the limits imposed by capitalist organizational-forms on the utilization of means of production in common by the free-association of producers
+∴ ↑Means of production in common

 ---

 With shared esteem & love,